fabianschwab/ic-ce-mvp-infrastructure/README.md

 The Tekton pipeline steps and tasks can be customized by modifying the code in the tekton-catalog and tekton-pipeline repositories.
 To make changes:

-1. Fork the tekton-catalog and tekton-pipeline repositories.
+1. Fork the tekton-catalog and/or tekton-pipeline repositories.
-2. Modify the pipeline steps and tasks in your forked repositories as needed.
+2. Modify the pipeline steps and/or tasks in your forked repositories as needed.
-3. Update the `repository_url_pipeline` and `repository_url_pipeline_catalog` variables in the terraform script to point to your forked repositories.
+3. Update the `repository_pipeline_url` and/or `repository_pipeline_catalog_url` variables in the terraform script to point to your forked repositories.
 4. Re-run the terraform script to apply the changes to your pipeline.

 This process allows you to tailor the pipeline to your specific needs while maintaining the ability to easily update and manage your infrastructure.